Bacon's Rebellion 2013

 Some of the most important events of the rebellion happened at Jamestown, and the conflict itself destroyed most of the city.
 Bacon's Rebellion was one of the largest and most violent events in the colony's first century.
 It forever changed the political, economic, and social climate of Virginia.

 During the day, three special programs will feature Governor Sir William Berkeley recounting the events of the rebellion from his perspective.
-In the evening, during a walking tour , the details of this dramatic event will unfold as visitors experience the conflict through the "eyewitness" account of Thomas Matthew, a Burgess in 1676.
+In the evening, during a walking tour , the details of this dramatic event will unfold as visitors experience the conflict through the "eyewitness" accounts of Thomas Matthew, a Burgess in 1676, a slave who joined Bacon during the rebellion and Mrs Sarah Drummond who's husband was hung by the Governor following the rebellion.
 The hour-long program will include a tour through the ruins of the town and controlled fires will recreate the burning of Jamestown as it occurred on September 19, 1676.
-Stand before the ruins of the statehouse as symbolic flames once again rise over the city.
+Stand before the foundation ruins of Jamestown as symbolic flames once again rise over the city.

 Preservation Virginia, all rights reserved

 Come, walk back in time as we explore the tumultuous events of 1676 and Bacon's Rebellion.

 Saturday, September 21, 2013

 11:00 a.m. and 2:00 p.m. - Preservation Virginia will provide Archaeological tours of the original rediscovered site of James Fort beginning at the Tercentennial Monument.